MuhammedBuyukkinaci/AWS-Notes/README.md

 45) Normally, root discs aren't encrypted.
 The way to encrypt a root disc is to take snapshot first and copy it to another region by enabling encryption option.

+46) When we stopped an EC2 instance and started again, its public IP address changes.
+To overcome this, create an Elastic IP under VPC and assign this elastic IP address to EC2 instance.

 ### EFS - Elastic File System

 1) EFS and EBS are similar but different.